EmilyFotopoulou/Geomaps_pie.py/README.md

 **`--colormap`**  : a string with the name of a Matplotlib pallet, or a list of at least two custom Hex colour codes. (use -h for colour pallet options and example of list of Hex code in examples section).

-#### Simple map - only displays map area and boundaries along the pie charts:

-**`--plainmapcol`**  : a string of a Matplotlib colour or Hex colour code setting the background colour of the map.
-Default: “lightsteelblue”

-**`--simple_map_boundaries`**  : a default argument that adds boundary lines to the simple version of the map.
-Does not require setting to True.

 #### Pie chart editing: